-Coenzyme Q10 (CoQ10, also known as coenzyme Q10) is a benzoquinone compound (structure similar to vitamin K), which was first isolated from bovine heart mitochondria in 1957 by Frederick Crane of Wisconsin, USA.
-The identification and synthesis of the chemical structure was completed in 1958
+Coenzyme Q10 is a benzoquinone compound (structurally similar to vitamin K) that was first isolated from bovine heart mitochondria in 1957 by Frederick Crane of Wisconsin, USA.
+The identification and synthesis of the chemical structure was completed in 1958.

-Coenzyme Q is a naturally occurring coenzyme that exists in tissues and cells of all species, mainly located in the inner mitochondrial membrane.
-It is formed by the combination of a benzoquinone ring and a hydrophobic isoprenoid chain.
-The length of the side chain varies by species (Saccharomyces cerevisiae is mainly CoQ6).
-In human mitochondria, coenzyme Q mainly contains 10 isoprenyl groups, so it is named coenzyme Q10
+Coenzyme Q is a naturally occurring coenzyme, present in tissues and cells of all species, mainly located in the inner mitochondrial membrane, is composed of benzoquinone ring combined with hydrophobic isoprenoid chain, the length of the side chain varies from species to species (Saccharomyces cerevisiae is mainly CoQ6), in human mitochondria, coenzyme Q mainly contains 10 isoprene groups, so it is named coenzyme Q10.

-Coenzyme Q10 (CoQ10) is mainly synthesized in the inner mitochondrial membrane, and a small part is obtained through diet
+Coenzyme Q10 (CoQ10) is synthesized primarily in the inner mitochondrial membrane, with a small portion obtained through the diet.

-Coenzyme Q10 is an important intermediary role of the mitochondrial electron transport chain.
-It is mainly involved in the synthesis of adenosine triphosphate (ATP).
-ATP provides energy for muscle contraction and other important cellular functions, so it can affect all cells, especially those with high energy requirements, such as The heart, lungs, liver, kidneys, spleen, pancreas and adrenal glands are extremely important for health
+Coenzyme Q10 plays an important intermediary role in the mitochondrial electron transport chain and is mainly involved in adenosine triphosphate (ATP) synthesis, which provides energy for muscle contraction and other important cellular functions, and therefore affects all cells, especially those with high energy needs, such as the heart, lungs, liver, kidneys, spleen, pancreas and adrenal glands, which is extremely important for health.

-Coenzyme Q10 has abundant animal sources, including beef, poultry, liver, eggs, and fatty fish (such as herring, salmon, salmon, and tuna)
+Coenzyme Q10 is abundant in animal sources, including beef, poultry, pork liver, eggs, and fatty fish such as mackerel, salmon, salmon, and tuna.